christopherobin/mage/lib/app/Readme.md

 Pages are essentially routes on a WebApp which will serve as client entry points.
 Pages can be added using a few different APIs:

-* setIndexPage(path, options): This function will set the root 'loader' page for the application under 'http://your.game.com/app/appName/'
+* `setIndexPage(path, options)` This function will set the root 'loader' page for the application under 'http://your.game.com/app/appName/'

-* addIndexPage(name, path, options, assetOptions): This will add a loader page for a WebApp under a given route.
+* `addIndexPage(name, path, options, assetOptions)` This will add a loader page for a WebApp under a given route.
 Essentially index pages are entry pages which have html and body tags wrapped around the content.

-* addPage(name, path, options): This will add a view page for a WebApp.
+* `addPage(name, path, options)` This will add a view page for a WebApp.
 These pages do not contain html and body tags wrapped around the content.
 These pages also cannot be given a route.
 Mage will automatically place these pages under 'http://your.game.com/app/appName/pageName'.